 On the next screen, select the year you would like to view by clicking the links available.

-Box 2 of Form 1098-T reports the qualified tuition and related expenses billed to you during the calendar year.
+Box 1 of Form 1098-T reports the qualified tuition and related expenses paid during the calendar year.
 Qualified tuition and related expenses are sometimes referred to as qualified education expenses, although the terms are not always interchangeable.
 For purposes of the Form 1098-T provided by Arizona State University, the following categories of charges are included or not included in qualified tuition and related expenses: